roland jp 80x0 config 53

 Open BANK EDIT menu and select Request Patch Data… [1] item from the menu.
 This will open a sub menu, with different request options:

-[2] from Active Layer to Plug-in GUI
+[2] from Active Layer to Editor GUI

 [3] from Active Layer to Librarian